Home » Sciatica Treatment in NYC | Sciatica Pain Relief Doctors Specialists

 - Desk jobs and truck-driving can adversely harm your spine from the long hours of sitting in one place.

 - Jobs that require heavy lifting or twisting your spine can also create problems that lead to sciatica.
-People complaining of acute or chronic lower back pain or hip pain have a high chance of getting sciatica.
+People complaining of acute or chronic lower back pain or hip pain have a high chance of getting exposed to sciatica disease.

 - A herniated disc in your spine.
 Discs have jelly-like insides with a harder shell that weakens with time.
 If the shell cracks or ruptures, the contents spill out and press against your sciatic nerve.